Mac-Nerd/patchomator/README.md

 You can suppress these dialogs with the `--quiet` command line switch.

-Currently, the dialogs cannot be customized.
-If you would like to be able to, please [open an issue](https://github.com/Mac-Nerd/patchomator/issues) and let me know.
+Currently, the dialogs cannot be customized beyond the `--icon` command line switch.
+If that is a feature you're interested in, please [open an issue](https://github.com/Mac-Nerd/patchomator/issues) and let me know.

-## Patching with Patchomator
+## Workflow: Patching with Patchomator

 ### Run discovery
 <pre><code>% sudo /usr/local/Installomator/patchomator.sh